BitcoinCacheMachine/BitcoinCacheMachine/README.md

 source "$HOME/.bashrc"
 ```

 Feel free to change the directory in which you store the BCM repository on your machine.
-Just update the 'BCM_GIT_DIR' variable. `setup.sh` sets up your environment so that you can use Bitcoin Cache Machine's CLI.
+Just update the 'BCM_GIT_DIR' variable. `setup.sh` sets up your SDN Controller so that you can use Bitcoin Cache Machine's CLI.
 Try running `bcm` at the terminal.
 If you get a help menu, you're good to go.
-The first place you should look for help is the CLI `--help` menus.
-Run `bcm --help` for guidance on how to continue
+The first place you should look for help is the CLI `--help` menus, e.g., `bcm --help`.

 Consider running the BCM demo app found [`here`](./demo/up.sh).
 This script uses the BCM CLI to automatically deploy BCM infrastructure to an LXD endpoint running on your localhost.
+You're effectively running BCM data center workloads on your local machine isntead of deploying your app to a distributed cluster of machines.
 The BCM CLI automatically installs all software for you.

 The demo BCM Project is called `BCMSparkStack` which, which aside from deploying criticial data center componnets such as a TOR proxy, a comprehensive kafka stack, docker registries, TOR-enabled DNS, bitcoind, etc., exposes the c-lightning RPC interface as a v3 onion service so you can use an application like [Spark](https://github.com/shesek/spark-wallet) from your TOR-capable smartphone.
 You can override the default BCM deployment parameters by creating and customizing a BCM Project.

 ## Deploying your own BCM Infrastructure